 Paying the Loan Has Tax Advantages

-Certain kinds of loans may have tax-deductible interest, and you may decrease your tax bill by waiting a while to pay off your loan.
+Certain kinds of loans like bad credit student loans may have tax-deductible interest, and you may decrease your tax bill by waiting a while to pay off your loan.
 If you’re interested in finding out about how you should deal with your debt, then we recommend that you talk with a tax advisor.

 Note that when there are more tax savings then there is interest on the loan, you may want to consider paying off the loan later to maximize the tax deduction.